512 KB PROTOTYPE E-READER

 epd_draw_await();

-Responsiveness: inadequate.
+System isn’t as responsive as I’d hoped.
 Scheduling GPIO, SPI, and HTTP tasks on a single thread causes input lag.
 Pinned GPIO/SPI tasks to one core and the HTTP task to the other.

-Better, but screen updates block user input.
-Moved SPI buffers to DMA and made transfers async.
+Moved the SPI buffers to DMA and made the transfers async.
 Few more cycles saved.

 Can’t think of anything else.